RolandasKijuc/Api-testing/README.md

 ## Set up
 1. Clone the repository to your local machine using Git or GitHub Desktop.
 Open the project in Visual Studio Code.
-2. Install Node.js: If you haven't installed it yet, download and install Node.js from the official website.
+2. Install Node.js: If you haven't installed it yet, download and install Node.js from https://nodejs.org/.
 This will also install npm (Node Package Manager) automatically.
 3. Navigate to the project directory in your terminal

 ## Testing